Features Pricing How It Works About Client Login Free Audit

 This agent is built to reduce the constant burden of repetitive guest communication.

-That can include answering routine questions about check-in, Wi-Fi, parking, house rules, timing, directions, amenities, and stay logistics.
-It can also route more nuanced questions to the right path instead of leaving everything sitting inside a shared inbox waiting for manual attention.
+That includes routine questions about check-in, Wi-Fi, parking, house rules, timing, directions, amenities, and stay logistics.
+It can also route more nuanced questions to the right path instead of leaving everything in a shared inbox waiting for manual attention.

 The Booking Management Agent supports the workflow around the reservation lifecycle rather than trying to become the booking platform itself.